App-vNext/Polly/docs/chaos/behavior.md

 new ResiliencePipelineBuilder().AddChaosBehavior(optionsWithBehaviorGenerator);
 new ResiliencePipelineBuilder<HttpResponseMessage>().AddChaosBehavior(optionsOnBehaviorInjected);

-// There are also a handy overload to inject the chaos easily. new ResiliencePipelineBuilder().AddChaosBehavior(0.05, RestartRedisVM);
+// There are also a handy overload to inject the chaos easily new ResiliencePipelineBuilder().AddChaosBehavior(0.05, RestartRedisVM);
 ```
 <!-- endSnippet -->